forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Yugoslavian Breakup and Conflicts
 Selected similarities and selected differences regarding the conflict in Ukraine are discussed in this section.

-> The conflicts around the dissolution of Yugoslavia are discussed on the page [Yugoslavia Breakup](yugoslavia_breakup.md).
-Reasons for the special treatment are: Offensive military involvement of US/NATO, violation of Helsinki accords, both were not liked or even opposed in/by Russia (and China), for example noted in [Forsberg 2005](#forsberg-05).
+> The conflicts around the break-up of Yugoslavia are discussed on the page [Yugoslavia Breakup](yugoslavia_breakup.md).
+Relevance for the current conflict is manifold, for example: Offensive military involvement of US/NATO and violation of Helsinki accords and the UN charter.
+Both caused/elevated tension between US/NATO and Russia (and China), for example noted in [Forsberg 2005](#forsberg-05).